CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

   Create key pair in minio if you don't have one already.
 * `s3_secure` to `false` (in our example - you probably want HTTPs in production).

-At this point worker should be able to load plugins correctly.
+At this point, workers should be able to load plugins correctly.

 ### 5. Index your files